yazdipour/917/README.md

 # 917 Program

 ## Instalation

-* Burn MSDOS Img on a flash or floppy...
+- Burn MSDOS Img on a flash or floppy...
-* Install MS-DOS on the other HDD/FLash/...
+- Install MS-DOS on the other HDD/FLash/...
-* Copy 917 Archive File into the HDD/Flash except DOSFolder/COMMAND/IO/MSDOS files
+- Copy 917 Archive File into the HDD/Flash except DOSFolder/COMMAND/IO/MSDOS files
-* Then try
+- Then try
-* If it didnt worked.
+- If it didnt worked.
 Create another partition, under 500MB FAT - Primary, for `d:` drive
-* Then try
+- Then try
-* If didn't worked, edit AUTOEXEC or CONFIG.SYS
+- If didn't worked, edit AUTOEXEC or CONFIG.SYS

 ## Drives

-* Need to be less than 2 GB
+- Need to be less than 2 GB
-* 2 Partition - FAT - Primary
+- 2 Partition - FAT - Primary

 ![partitions](partitions.png)

 ## AUTOEXEC

-To run the app without machine use `cu m1 d2`, else `cu w d0 g1 m1`
+- To run the app without machine use `cu m1 d2`, else `cu w d0 g1 m1`
+- `d1` for print-on

 ## Unimportant stuff - Does not need to be exactly the same

-* DOS folder
+- DOS folder
-* COMMAND.EXE
+- COMMAND.EXE
-* IO.SYS
+- IO.SYS
-* MSDOS.SYS
+- MSDOS.SYS

 ## CONFIG.SYS needed to merge